truenas/documentation/content/_includes/ReplicationConfigNewSSHConnection.md

 ---
 ---
+When using a TrueNAS system on a different release, like CORE or SCALE Angelfish, the remote or destination system user is always root.

-To configure a new SSH connection in the **Replication Task Wizard**:
+To configure a new SSH connection from the **Replication Task Wizard**:

 1. Select **Create New** on the **SSH Connection** dropdown list to open the **New SSH Connection** configuration screen.